 If the Provide audible feedback box is checked, successfully logging a QSO via the New or Log buttons will play the "Windows Default Beep" sound.

-If an item contains an invalid value, or if a required item is missing, clicking the Log or New buttons or attempting to select another QSO flashes the labels of any such items in red, but does not enter the QSO into the current log; if the Provide audible feedback box is checked, the "Windows Default Beep" will play each time the labels flash.
+If an item contains an invalid value, or if a required item is missing, clicking the Log or New buttons or attempting to select another QSO will flash the labels of any such items in red font, but will not enter the QSO into the current log; if the Provide audible feedback box is checked, the "Windows Default Beep" will play each time the labels flash.
 Frequencies not falling within a defined band are considered invalid.
 Callsign validity checking can be enabled or disabled via the Flag Invalid Callsigns setting.
-If an item's data exceeds its specified maximum length, its label will be flashing in red and the Log button will not enter the QSO into the current log.
-Until you correct the error(s) causing tem labels to flash, the New, Log, and Delete buttons will not function, nor will you be able to select another QSO.
+If an item's data exceeds its specified maximum length, its label will be flashing in red font, and the Log button will not enter the QSO into the current log.
+Until you correct the error(s) causing the item labels to flash or until you delete the QSO, the New, and Log buttons will not function, and you will be unable to select another QSO.
+Disabling the Flag Invalid Callsigns option will immediately stop an invalid callsign from being considered invalid.

-If a non-critical item is missing or contains an inappropriate value, clicking the Log or New buttons or attempting to select another QSO will enter the QSO into the current log but flashes the labels of any such items in blue (if the panel's that contain them are visible).
+If a non-critical item is missing or contains an inappropriate value, clicking the Log or New buttons or attempting to select another QSO will enter the QSO into the current log but while flashing the labels of any such items in blue font (if the panel's that contain them are visible).
 Examples of non-critical errors include:

 Iota items that are valid but not in standard format will be placed in standard format when you click the Log or New buttons.
 For example, AF1 will be changed to AF-001.